-All of the above are negative reasons and say a lot about the person who is doing the criticizing.
-Your reaction should be to pity that person rather than react.
+The majority of the reasons above are negative reasons and say a lot about the person who is doing the criticizing.
+In situations where the criticism is based on one of the negative reasons, your reaction should be to pity that person rather than react.
 One thing that will help you to react positively is to be more sure of yourself.
 Here is a download to build your self confidence which uses the amazing power of self hypnosis for guaranteed results.

 One other important reason for this behaviour is habit.
 If someone has grown up with criticism from parents or from other family members then they may continue to do this throughout their lives believing that this is acceptable behaviour.
 They may not even know they are doing this.

 Don’t Take Criticism Personally – Learn to Cope with it!